-In 2017, all of the named executives had a dual role for ATCO and for Canadian Utilities, our subsidiary company.
-The exceptions are Dennis A. DeChamplain (for the portion of the year where he was in the Senior Financial Officer role) and George J. Lidgett and Wayne K. Stensby.
+In 2018, all of the named executives had a dual role for ATCO and for Canadian Utilities, our subsidiary company.
+The exceptions are Wayne K. Stensby and George J. Lidgett.
 The compensation we report here is the compensation they receive from both companies.

-Every year, we apportion compensation for executives with multiple roles Throughout this CD&A, when based on each company's contribution to total consolidated revenues, we refer to senior executives, assets and capital expenditures.
-This allocation method, which has been we mean the CEO and her direct approved by the Alberta Utilities Commission, represents an estimate of reports (only some of whom the amount of time we expect the executives will devote to each entity.
+Every year, we apportion compensation for executives with multiple roles Throughout this CD&A, when based on each company's contribution to total consolidated revenues, we refer to senior executives, labour and assets.
+This allocation method, which has been approved by we mean the CEO and her direct the Alberta Utilities Commission, represents an estimate of the amount of reports (only some of whom time we expect the executives will devote to each entity.